Adaptive numerical simulations with Trixi.jl: A case study of Julia for scientific computing: Assessment of Julia for simulation-focused scientific computing

 \subsubsection{Julia is fast}

 As demonstrated in Section~\ref{sec:performance-comparison}, Julia is not generically slower than traditional high-performance programming languages like C, C++, and Fortran.
-A minor exception is due to Julia being built on top of LLVM, which does not perform the same optimizations as other C/C++/Fortran compilers.
-In particular, LLVM does not use fused multiply-add (FMA) instructions by default, while GCC and Intel compilers do.
-Thus, one must opt-in to these optimizations explicitly.
-Relying on Julia's code manipulation techniques, this can be achieved with the macro \lstinline{@muladd}\footnote{\url{https://github.com/SciML/MuladdMacro.jl}}.
+A minor exception in the context of scientific computing relying on floating point operations is that Julia does not perform automatic fused multiply-add (FMA) contraction, which can be remedied by explicitly using the \lstinline{muladd}\footnote{\url{https://docs.julialang.org/en/v1/base/math/\#Base.muladd}} function or the more convenient \lstinline{@muladd}\footnote{\url{https://github.com/SciML/MuladdMacro.jl}} macro (for more details see the appendix).